forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 - Interact with global classes, exceptions, and triggers from your installed managed packages.
 (When you inspect objects that have managed types that aren’t visible to you, only global variables are displayed in the variable inspection pane.)
 - Complete standard debugging actions, including step into, over, and out, and run to breakpoint.
 - Output your results to the Debug Console.

+To debug subscribers’ sandbox orgs, use [ISV Customer Debugger](isv-debugger), which is part of the Apex Interactive Debugger extension.

 ## Set Up Apex Debugger